-- Compile and interpret information from existing data sources, including data sources listed in Table 1 - Conduct investigations to confirm site information compiled from existing documentation and document the findings in the Geology and Hydrogeology Existing Conditions Report that will form an appendix to the EA Report. - Based on the Conceptual Designs developed for the Alternative Methods: - Conduct numerical groundwater flow modelling and predictive modelling of contaminating lifespan as per Ontario Regulation 232/98 for each alternative method. - Based on the Alternative Methods and the results of predictive modelling, identify the potential effects of each alternative on the geological and hydrogeological environment. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the geological and hydrogeological component, rank the Alternative Methods and identify the Recommended Alternative from a geological and hydrogeological perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be carried out to identify potential environmental effects with more certainty.
-The impact assessment will include more site-specific impact management measures, and groundwater monitoring requirements will be clearly identified.
+- Compile and interpret information from existing data sources, including data sources listed in Table 1 - Conduct investigations to confirm site information compiled from existing documentation and document the findings in the Geology and Hydrogeology Existing Conditions Report that will form an appendix to the EA Report. - Based on the Conceptual Designs developed for the Alternative Methods: - Provide details on the Conceptual Design and rationale behind the steps taken below for each alternative. - Conduct numerical groundwater flow modelling and predictive modelling of contaminating lifespan as per Ontario Regulation (O. Reg.)
+232/98 for each Alternative Method, including climate change considerations. - Based on the Alternative Methods and the results of predictive modelling, identify the potential effects of each alternative on the geological and hydrogeological environment and identify mitigation and contingency measures to avoid, mitigate or remediate potential adverse impacts. - Identify climate change mitigation and adaption measures for each Alternative Method. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the geological and hydrogeological component, rank the Alternative Methods and identify the Recommended Alternative that minimizes negative effects and maximizes positive effects from a geological and hydrogeological perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be carried out to identify potential environmental effects with more certainty.
+The impact assessment will include more site-specific impact management measures, and groundwater monitoring needs to be considered to evaluate performance of the design and management measures.
 The information and analysis will be documented in a Geology and Hydrogeology Impact Assessment Report that will form an appendix to the EA.